littlezaide/haggadah/haggadah.md

 All read in unison:

 O God, our Father, sustain and protect us and grant us strength to bear our burdens.
-Let us not, O God, become dependent upon men, but let us rather depend

-p.
-57 p.
-58

-upon Thy hand, which is ever open and gracious, so that we may never be put to shame.
+Let us not, O God, become dependent upon men, but let us rather depend upon Thy hand, which is ever open and gracious, so that we may never be put to shame.

 Leader: